Blog of Andrés Aravena

 • What is the relationship between the mean of the squares of the results and N?
 Build a linear model and explain the result.

 4. How many times you have to throw a dice to get a 6?
-Give the average and a 95% confidence interval.2
+Give the average and a 95% confidence interval.For this and the following questions you can use ether quantile(x) or the formulas from Question 4.

 5. How many times you have to throw a dice to get two consecutive 6?
 Give the average and a 95% confidence interval.